Colorful, intricate embroidered artwork of a blooming tree with various flowers, birds, and butterflies on a black background.

 Offering Gratitude

-We are able to offer free registration for this convening due to the financial support of the Brittingham Trust, Kalliopeia Foundation and Robert H. N. Ho Family Foundation, and would like to thank them and other supporters for their invaluable generosity.
+We were able to offer free registration for this convening to over a thousand participants due to the financial support of the Brittingham Trust, Kalliopeia Foundation and Robert H. N. Ho Family Foundation, and would like to thank them and other supporters for their invaluable generosity.

 [Artist credit]